What's It Worth

 Our trusted colleague Sarah Reeder offers an excellent online course that will give you the confidence to make decisions about your collection.

 Are you curious about the potential value of a treasured possession?
-Send us an email with detailed photos, including any marks, and we may feature it on a future blog post!
+Send us an email with detailed photos, including any marks, and we may feature it in a future blog post!